alejandrohdez00/alejandrohdez00.github.io/about.md

 layout: page
 ---

-## About

 Hello!
-I'm Alejandro Hernandez and I love to explore how AI helps us understand the outer universe as well as the inner one: the human brain.
+I'm **Alejandro Hernandez** and I love to explore how AI helps us understand the outer universe as well as the inner one: the human brain.

 I'm mainly attracted to the intersection of **AI and creativity**, the bidirectional exploration of how AI can help us understand the human creative process and how studying the brain can, in turn, enhance AI's creative abilities.
 I believe the best way to truly understand something is by building it yourself, and maybe the same holds true for both creativity and the human brain!